 This chakra governs transcendence, wisdom, and universality.
 Clarity, purity, simplicity, and spirituality are key players here.
 No such thing as a blocked chakra here but a weakly developed crown can lead to feelings of being trapped in the material world and having a sense of emptiness.
 Feeling that something is missing.

 The Yoga Sutras of Patanjali

-The sutras are a guideline for your yoga practice, how to practice.
-And by practice we don't mean nailing the perfect handstand, you won't find that information here.
+The sutras are a guideline for your yoga practice, and how to practice.
+And by practice we don't mean nailing the perfect handstand; you won't find that information here.
 The first sutra (1.1) Now the teaching of yoga - Atha yoga anushasanam.
 Sutra 1.2 Yoga is mastering the roaming tendencies of the mind - Yogas-citta-vrtti-nirodhah.
 Sutra 1.33 cultivating attitudes of friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the unvirtuous, the mind retains its undisturbed calmness - maitri karuna muditopeksanam sukha duhkha punyapunya visayanam bhavanatas citta prasadanam.

 Samadhi Pada One

-Samadhi the blissful state where the yogi is absorbed into the one.
+Samadhi is the blissful state where the yogi is absorbed into the one.
 Techniques the yogi must learn to dive into the depths of the mind are outlined here.

 Sadhana Pada Two

 Sadhana means practice or discipline here Patanjali outlines two forms of yoga; Kriya (action yoga) and Ashtanga (eightfold path)

 Vibhuti is translated as power or manifestation.
 Yogi superpowers (if you will) are acquired by the practice of yoga.
 The temptation of these powers should be avoided, and the attention should be fixed only on liberation.